FelixHochwallnerAIT/openAbsorptionSolver/README.md

 - `./helpingScripts`: Additional supporting scripts for case setup and simulation.
 - `./pythonScripts`: Python scripts for automated case generation.
 - `./solvers`: Custom OpenFOAM solvers and libraries.
--  '.gitignore': Specifies files and directories to exclude from version control.
+- `./gitignore`: Specifies files and directories to exclude from version control.
 - `./README.md`: This file.
 - `./LICENSE`: License file.